How To Buy a Triplex & Is It a Good Investment?

 1. Triplexes are expensive

 Generally, purchasing a triplex is more expensive than a duplex or a single-family property since they contain extra units.
 Investing in a triplex might seem beyond the means of investors without enough savings to cover the down payment.
 Even if you are applying for a loan, a larger mortgage will be required.
-As a result, you may end up paying a high-interest rate on the loan, which will affect your ROI.
+As a result, you may end up paying a high interest rate on the loan, which will affect your return on investment (ROI).

-However, if you do not mind joining hands with other like-minded investors, you could join resources together to purchase a triplex.
+However, if you are willing to collaborate with other like-minded investors, you could pool resources to purchase a triplex.

 2. Difficult to sell